Yojimbo

-Yojimbo (用心棒, Yōjinbō) is a 1961 Japanese samurai film co-written, produced, edited, and directed by Akira Kurosawa.
+Yojimbo (用心棒, Yōjinbō) is a 1961 Japanese samurai film directed by Akira Kurosawa, who also co-wrote the screenplay and was one of the producers.
 The film stars Toshiro Mifune, Tatsuya Nakadai, Yoko Tsukasa, Isuzu Yamada, Daisuke Katō, Takashi Shimura, Kamatari Fujiwara, and Atsushi Watanabe.
-In the film, a rōnin arrives in a small town where competing crime lords vie for supremacy.
+In the film, a rōnin arrives in a small town where competing crime lords fight for supremacy.
 The two bosses each try to hire the newcomer as a bodyguard.

 Based on the success of Yojimbo, Kurosawa's next film, Sanjuro (1962), was altered to incorporate the lead character of this film.
 In both films, the character wears a rather dilapidated dark kimono bearing the same family mon.

 The film was released and produced by Toho on April 25, 1961.
-Yojimbo received highly positive reviews, and, over the years, became widely regarded as one of the best films by Kurosawa and one of the greatest films ever made.
-The film grossed an estimated $2.5 million worldwide with a budget of ¥90.87 million.
+Yojimbo received highly positive reviews, and, over the years, became widely regarded as one of the best films by Kurosawa.
+The film grossed an estimated US$2.5 million worldwide with a budget of ¥90.87 million ($631,000).
 It was unofficially remade by Sergio Leone as the Spaghetti Western film A Fistful of Dollars (1964), leading to a lawsuit by Toho.

 Plot

-In 1860, during the final years of the Edo period, a rōnin wanders through a desolate Japanese countryside.
-While stopping at a farmhouse for water, he overhears an elderly couple lamenting that their only son, not wanting to waste his life as a farmer, has run off to join the "gamblers" who have descended on a nearby town overrun with criminals and divided between two rival bosses.
+In 1860, during the final years of the Edo period, a rōnin wanders through a desolate countryside.
+Stopping at a farmhouse for water, he overhears an elderly couple lamenting that their only son has run off to join the "gamblers" in a nearby town, which is overrun with criminals and contested by two rival yakuza gangs.

-The stranger heads to the town where he meets Gonji, the owner of a small izakaya who advises him to leave.
-He tells the rōnin that the two warring bosses, Ushitora and Seibei, are fighting over the lucrative gambling trade run by Seibei; Ushitora had been Seibei's right-hand man but rebelled when Seibei decided that his successor would be his son Yoichiro, a useless youth.
+In the town, the rōnin stops at a small izakaya (tavern).
+The owner Gonji advises the rōnin to leave, and tells him that the two warring bosses, Ushitora and Seibei, are fighting over the lucrative gambling trade run by Seibei.
+Ushitora had been Seibei's right-hand man until Seibei decided that his successor would be his son Yoichiro, a useless youth.
 The town's mayor, a silk merchant named Tazaemon, had long been in Seibei's pocket, so Ushitora aligned himself with the local sake brewer, Tokuemon, proclaiming him the new mayor.